siddarth09/100daysof_ROS/README.md

 # DAY 5:
 Following the same procedure for srv file, today I created a DHT11 srv file for dht11 server and client operations

+# DAY 6:
+Teleoppub.py can be used to control the turtle to move in any direction as possible.To start turtlesim we can use, rosrun turtlesim turtlesim_node